 - Special strand for Minnesota science teachers: Featuring the new Minnesota Science Standards and climate change

 Location: Hamline University, St. Paul, MN

 2 Graduate Credits (optional)

 We are committed to making the Summer Institute inclusive and accessible to all teachers.
-Priority is given to people of color, teachers in underserved districts, and those who teach social studies and ELA.
+Priority is given to people of color and teachers in underserved districts.

 Curious about past Summer Institutes?
-Check out last year’s recap page here.
+Check out a recap of the 2019 Summer Institute!